It’s not a bad time to visit Vienna. March has a chance of decent spring weather but it’s not peak tourist season.

 Actually, the festival combines a retro feel with contemporary dynamism.
 “Authentic” is the word I’d use.

-Last year saw the festival add the Wiener Instrumente Salon, with various instrument makers collecting to showcase their skills and products.
-Hopefully that will repeat.
+This year sees the return of the Wiener Instrumente Salon, with various instrument makers collecting to showcase their skills and products.

 And if that’s not enough music for you, then two further options:

-- The Vienna Blues Spring traditionally starts up toward the end of March (2025 dates TBA) with a host of national and international bands, singers, and musicians from the genre.
+- The Vienna Blues Spring traditionally starts up toward the end of March (from the 20th in 2025) with a host of national and international bands, singers, and musicians from the genre.

-- …and the International Accordion Festival typically fills much of the month (2025 dates TBA)
+- …and the International Accordion Festival fills much of the month (February 22nd to March 16th)

 Film fun

-- Animated films showcased through the Tricky Women/Tricky Realities festival (2025 dates TBA).
+- Enjoy animated films showcased through the Tricky Women/Tricky Realities festival (March 5th to 9th)

-- The Jewish Film Festival (2025 dates TBA) featured works from around the world that address aspects of Jewish life in all its facets and contexts
+- The Jewish Film Festival features works from around the world that address aspects of Jewish life in all its facets and contexts (March 11th to 25th)

 Art & models